lhohan/til/just/reference-recipe-in-sub-dir.md

 # Reference Recipe In Sub Dir

-When you have multiple `justfile`s and you want to refer to recipes in a subdirectory you can use modules instead of "`cd`-ing".
+When you have multiple `justfile`s in a nested directory structure and you want to refer to recipes in a subdirectory, you can use modules instead of changing directory.

 Consider